Ellis2781/tuk/README.md

 # tuk
 A git based package manager written in C

-This project is not yet complete
+This project is not yet complete or in working condition